BLUE HORIZON, BOOK 4

 Justy and Gina grasped hands and ran through the small tunnel as fast as the woman could go in a stooped position.
 Ants swarmed into the passage behind them, but they slowed when several in front paused at the body of the dead ant.

-Justy shielded his eyes with an arm when they burst out of the cave into the sunlight, and Gina stumbled over her own feet when she straightened up in the open air.
+Justy shielded his eyes with an arm when they burst out of the cave into the sunlight, and Gina stumbled when she straightened up in the open air.
 Taro was there to catch them both from falling at her feet.
 Several others gathered behind her, but explanations would have to wait.

 Max suddenly lifted a compact Binfurr pistol he had taken from the Blue Horizon’s armory and fired rapidly at several ants that made it out into the sunlight behind them.